bracca95/libdataset/README.md

 # A repo to manage them all: libdataset

 ## Dataset
 The idea is to have a unique repository to manage dataset for deep learning projects.
-Your own dataset can be built by implementing the abstract class `DatasetWrapper` in `src.dataset.dataset.py`
+Add your own by extending `DatasetWrapper` in `src.dataset.dataset.py`.
+The `DatasetCls` in `src.datasets.dataset_cls.py` shows an example.
+More few-shot datasets are added as subclass of `FewShotDataset` in `src.datasets.fsl.dataset_fsl`.

 ## Dataset Config
 Edit the `config/config.json` file to start